Chicago Public Schools 2022-2023 COVID Guidelines: Mask and Vaccine Mandates Are Out, 'Close Contact' Procedures Are In

 Weekly Testing and More:

+The CDC noted that physical distance is just one component of protection against the virus, highlighting that ventilation and local COVID risk levels are important, too.

-- CPS will thoroughly clean and disinfect all schools prior to the school year
+CPS stated that air filters have been replaced in all of its schools.
+It also said it will thoroughly clean and disinfect all schools prior to the school year.

 According to Martinez, CPS will offer four permanent vaccination clinics at across the city, along with a traveling mobile clinics.